Spacial/awesome-systools/README.md

 - [Rant](https://github.com/TheBerkin/rant): The all-purpose procedural text library
 - [Regex Cross­word](https://regexcrossword.com/): Welcome to the fantastic world of nerdy regex fun!
 Start playing by selecting one of the puzzle challenges below.
 There are a wide range of difficulties from beginner to expert.
 - [Intro to Regex for Web Developers](https://dev.to/chrisachard/intro-to-regex-for-web-developers-2fj4)
+- [pythex](https://pythex.org/): pythex is a quick way to test your Python regular expressions.

 ### Editors